GENERAL AVIATION AIRPORT

-We installed a Mag-Lock system with keypads and a battery which could be recharged by the solar panel.
+We installed a Mag-Lock system with keypads and a battery that could be recharged by the solar panel.
 This style of lock is designed for high-use access, withstanding up to 1300 pounds of pressure and ensuring a stronger magnetic connection.
-Then, we used a more recognizable format of keypad to reduce confusion among the staff.
+Then, we used a more recognizable keypad to reduce confusion among the staff.

 Next, the solar panel was moved about four feet from the gate to reduce the shadow time of the building’s control tower.
 The panel was then mounted onto a pole to further increase the height to eight feet.
 The additional height decreased the possibility of individuals hitting their heads.

-Keep in mind, Extended cloudy weather and high use can drain access batteries faster than the solar panel can replace.
+Keep in mind, Extended cloudy weather and high use can drain access batteries faster than the solar panel can replace them.
 If this is something you’re experiencing, we recommend increasing the battery’s capacity.